 Description of Encounter

 During the first home visit, Home Health Nurse Nancy Nightingale takes a few minutes to introduce herself and gets to know patient Eve Everywoman.
 Nancy Nightingale uses the care plan as a reference (ID6) as she visits with Eve Everywoman and discusses the rehabilitation efforts Dr. Attend desires.
 Included in the care plan is the platelet inhibitor and cholesterol reducing medications that Eve Everywoman was discharged on.
 Nancy Nightingale discusses any questions regarding the medications and or any discharge orders that Eve Everywoman was sent home with.
 Nancy Nightingale takes a few minutes to perform a quick assessment including a basic set of vital signs and documents this in the appropriate area on the care plan (ID11).
 As Nancy Nightingale and Eve Everywoman talk about rehabilitation efforts, one of the goals that Eve Everywoman would like to work on emerges: it is about managing her weight.
-Nancy Nightingale documents this along with a set of realistic interventions and steps on weight management (ID12).
+Nancy Nightingale documents this along with a set of realistic interventions and steps on weight management (ID12), including reducing the salt intake and taking the blood pressure regularly..
+Nancy shows Eve how to take her own blood pressure readings and how to record them.
 As Nancy Nightingale leaves this home health visit, she reminds Eve Everywoman of the goals they have discussed and the time of the next visit.

 Post Condition

+Home Health Nurse Nancy Nightingale sends an update to the care plan to record the weight management activities and the bolood pressure reading instructions and training.
 During the next few weeks, Home Health Nurse Nancy Nightingale continues to make home visits to patient Eve Everywoman and assist in rehabilitation efforts.
 During each visit Nancy is able to reference the care plan and updates assessments and progress (ID13).
 The time has come for Eve to follow up with her primary care provider.

 Encounter D: Primary Care Visit